UrbanInstitute/RockefellerWages/README.md

 ## Visualizing wages and labor force patterns

+### Requirements

+This project requires [nodejs ~10.26](https://nodejs.org/) and python 2.7+ (available as `python` in the shell path).
+Additionally, comands executed below are assumed to be in a unix shell with standard utilities (if on OSX don't worry, if on Windows - try git bash).

 ### Installing and Building the project

 First clone the repo and install dependencies